FeatureBaseDB/www/content/blog/writing-a-client-library.md

 end
 ```

 Generally, it is much more convenient to use a Pilosa URI as is.
-We can easily parse an address and convert it to a Pilosa URI:
+We can easily parse a string address and convert it to a Pilosa URI:
 ```lua
 function URI:address(address)
     scheme, host, port = parseAddress(address)